top of page

 Emerald is a gemstone variety of the mineral beryl.
 Emeralds get sumptuous greens by trace amounts of chromium and possibly vanadium.
 Beryl has a Mohs hardness of 7.5 - 8 but emeralds often have inclusions creating weak spots.

-Like diamond, which is hard but brittle, emerald can usually be shattered with the force of a hammer.
-The most desirable emeralds in the ancient world and today are stones without visible inclusions.
+Like diamond, hard but brittle, emerald can usually be shattered with the force of a hammer.
+The most desirable emeralds in the ancient world may have been stones without visible inclusions, but it's the other way around today, with purveyance of pristine lab-created stones.

 Genuine Emerald